What is External Sources of Finance?

 #1 – Equity Financing

 - One of the most common external sources of finance is equity financing.
-Equity financing can’t be used by every company since there is a lot of legislation to adhere to.
+Equity financing can’t be used by every company since there is a lot of legislation.
 Thus, equity financing can only be used by big companies.

-- To finance the requirement through equity financing, the companies go for initial public offerings (IPOs) where they sell the rights to own shares in lieu of money.
+- To finance the requirement through equity financing, the companies go for initial public offerings (IPOs), selling the rights to own shares instead of money.
 As a result, when the company makes profits, the shareholders of these equity shares receive dividends if the company decides to payout.

 - These shareholders can also sell their shares in the market and earn a decent profit when the stock price of that particular company goes up.
-IPOs help companies amass huge money and then they can use that money to expand their businesses or to invest in a new project.
+IPOs help companies amass huge amounts of money, and then they can use that money to expand their businesses or invest in a new project.

 #2 – Debentures